WHU-SNA/SLF/README.md

 Link prediction, epoch 2: AUC@p 0.885, AUC@n 0.762, AUC@non 0.867
 ```

+When the training is ended up, the evaluation result is printed in tabular format like the following:

+### Node embeddings
+The learned embeddings are saved in `output/` in `.npz` format (supported by `Numpy`).
+You can use them for any purpose in addition to the two performed tasks.

 ## Cite
-If you find the code useful in your research, please cite the original paper:
+If you find this repository useful in your research, please cite our paper:

 ```
 @inproceedings{xu2019link,